TurtIeSocks/The-Count/README.md

 ## Features

-- Shows every possible Pokemon/IV combination for a specified CP.
+- Shows every possible Pokémon/IV combination for a specified CP
-- Calculates over 200,000,000 combinations.
-- Includes filters for IVs, Attack, Defense, Stamina, and Levels.
-- Pokedex generator to fill in new values when new Pokemon are released.
+- Searches over 500,000,000 combinations in less than 1 second
+- Filter by...
+  - Pokémon
+  - IVs
+  - Level
+  - CP
+  - Generation
+  - Types
+  - And more...
+- Pokédex is automatically updated with the latest Pokemon data

 ## Technologies Used

+- React 18
-- React / NextJS
+- NextJS
-- Material UI Styling
+- Material UI
 - TypeScript
+- Vercel
+- Web Workers
+- Virtualized List
+- Zustand

 ## PreReqs

-- NodeJS (Recommend using V16.\*)
+- NodeJS (Recommend using V18.\*)

 ## Installation Instructions